-Unnecessary Roughness Offense: L10 PLS DR or L10 PBH, PF or PBD DC Defense: L10 PLS, AFD or L10 PBD, PF, or PBH, AFD Objectionable Conduct L10 point of next scrimmage.
+Pass Interference POF AFD Illegal Participation L5 PLS, DR or Option Maj or Fouls Unnecessary Roughness 10 plays off and, Offense: L10 PLS DR or L10 PBH, PF or PBD DC Defense: L10 PLS, AFD or L10 PBD, PF, or PBH, AFD Objectionable Conduct 10 plays off and L10 point of next scrimmage.
 If against defense AFD.
-Pockets or jewelry L10 point of next scrimmage.
-If against defense AFD.
-Diving (if players in the vicinity) L10 PLS DR / L10 PBH DC / L10 PBD DC, Contacting the passer L10 PLS or PBD, AFD Roughing the Passer L10 PLS or PBD, AFD Unnecessary Contact Offense: L5 PLS, DR or L5 PBH, PF, or PBD DC Defense: AFD and L5 PLS, PBD or PBH; if results in incomplete pass AFD PF Miscellaneous No flag belt / Illegal flag L5 PLS, DR or Option L5 PBD, DC Illegal Substitution / Too many men L5 PLS, DR or Option Interference by unauthorized persons L15 PF or TD awarded + disqualification
+Diving (if players in the vicinity) 10 plays off and L10 PLS DR / L10 PBH DC / L10 PBD DC, Contacting the passer L10 PLS or PBD, AFD Roughing the Passer 10 plays off and L10 PLS or PBD, AFD Unnecessary Contact Offense: L5 PLS, DR or L5 PBH, PF, or PBD DC Defense: AFD and L5 PLS, PBD or PBH; if results in incomplete pass AFD PF Miscellaneous No flag belt / Illegal flag L5 PBD, DC Illegal Substitution / Too many men L5 PLS, DR or Option Interference by unauthorized persons L15 PF or score awarded + disqualification Pockets or jewelry 5 plays off and L10 point of next scrimmage.
+Must change equipment before resuming, and a 5 yard penalty applied on non-offending tean's next possession.

 16.3 Fouls on scoring plays other than PATs - If a minor foul occurs on a scoring play, the non-offending team has the option of the penalty or the score.
-If a major foul occurs on a touchdown, the non-offending team may apply it on either the convert attempt or on the first play of the next drive.
+If a major foul occurs on a touchdown, the non-offending team may apply it on either the convert / onside attempt or on the first play of the next drive.
 If they choose to apply it on the convert, they may choose a 2-point attempt and still apply the penalty (to the 7 1⁄2 or to the 1,) however the normal red zone restrictions will still apply regarding running plays.